 Some facilities have short-term care called respite.
 This is normally used to give carers a break but can also be used when a carer becomes ill or needs time off for a planned hospital stay.

 You will need to be assessed by an Aged Care Assessment Team (ACAT).
 ACATs assess and approve people for entry into aged care facilities.
 The assessment will determine the level of care you require and how that care can best be provided.
 To arrange an assessment you will need to contact My Aged Care on 1800 200 422.
 A member of the ACAT will visit you and discuss your needs, including health, mobility and social needs.
 There is no charge for this assessment.

 How do I make a complaint?

-If you are not satisfied with the service or care provided you can make a complaint to the Australian Government’s Aged Care Complaints Commissioner tel.
-1800 550 552.
-The Scheme deals with complaints and concerns about aged care facilities.
+If you are not satisfied with the service or care provided you can make a complaint to the Aged Care Quality and Safety Commission, tel.

 Commonwealth subsidised residential care facilities are also provided in larger regional centres in country areas.